This post may contain affiliate links.

 HOW TO STORE:

-These can be stored in an airtight container or ziptop bag in the refrigerator for up to 3 days.
+REFRIGERATOR: These can be stored in an airtight container or ziptop bag in the refrigerator for up to 3 days.
+These need to be refrigerated due to the cream cheese filling.

-These can also be frozen!
-Once muffins are cooled completely, wrap in freezer-safe plastic wrap, then in foil, then place in a freezer-safe zip bag.
-Muffins will last in the freezer for about 1 month.
+FREEZER: These can also be frozen!
+Once muffins are cooled completely, wrap them in freezer-safe plastic wrap, then in foil, then place them in a freezer-safe zip bag.
+Muffins will last in the freezer for about 3 months.

 - This recipe can easily be doubled to make more or save for later.